 It’s easy!
 If you are already working with an Atlas broker, he or she will have set up notifications for you based on your search criteria.

-The amount of money you need for a down payment is dependent upon the cost of the property you intend to buy.
+The amount of money you need for a down payment depends on the cost of the property you intend to buy.
 Typically, you will need anywhere from 5-20% of the sale price in cash for your down payment in order to qualify for a conventional loan.
 There are alternatives to a conventional loan that allow for a 0-3.5% down payment.
-For more information, visit our Financing page or call one of our brokers today: 303-242-8980.
+For more information, visit our Financing pageor call one of our brokers today: 303-242-8980.

-Start by using the simple mortgage calculator and affordability calculator on our Tools page to help you understand how much mortgage you could afford on a monthly basis.
-Our Atlas brokers can help you determine your loan potential as well and refer you to one of our trusted lenders from our Preferred Vendors list.
+Start by using the simple mortgage calculator and affordability calculator on our Tools pageto help you understand how much mortgage you could afford on a monthly basis.
+Atlas brokers can help you determine your loan potential and refer you to one of our trusted lenders from our Preferred Vendors list.
 Contact us for a complimentary consultation.

 You can finance a home in a variety of ways: with a loan from a bank, a credit union, a private mortgage company, various state government lenders, etc. Different programs offer different interest rates and loan fees.
 Your Atlas broker will recommend a lender specific to your needs from our list of trusted Preferred Vendors.
 For more information about different financing options, click here.

-Your Atlas broker will pull comparable listing for properties similar to the one you are considering.
-The comparative listings will include homes recently sold in your area and those currently on the market.
+Your Atlas broker will pull comparable listings for properties similar to the one you are considering; they will include homes recently sold in your area and those currently on the market.
 Using this data your Atlas broker will advise you on the fair market value of the property and what price we recommend you offer.

 Unless you are paying cash, your offer will be contingent on obtaining financing.
 Early in the search stage, your Atlas broker will assist in getting you pre-qualified for a mortgage if financing is required.
 This is an important step, as many sellers will not allow showings to prospective buyers without evidenced pre-approval of capital.

 If you are pre-approved but fail to actually receive loan commitment, there are a few options.
 One option is to walk away from the transaction.
-The second is to renegotiate the contract price to the appraised value, and the third is for the seller to pay the difference.
+The second is to renegotiate the contract price to the appraised value.
+The third is for the seller to pay the difference.
 Your options can be limited depending on the type of loan you choose.